 Since 1972, Wilmington has proposed widening and extending Independence Boulevard in the project area to better connect major east-west routes and to accommodate increasing traffic.

-• Kerr Avenue is another north-south roadway in the area that NCDOT has proposed widening, but the proposed improvements do not provide the length of continuous north-south connectivity that is provided by College Avenue.
-Kerr Avenue would be widened from two to four lanes and would involve adding a new interchange at Martin Luther King Jr. Parkway and a "quadrant" style intersection with Market Street.
+- Kerr Avenue is another north-south roadway in the area that NCDOT has proposed widening, but the proposed improvements do not provide the length of continuous north-south connectivity that is provided by College Avenue.
+Kerr Avenue is being widened from two to four lanes and would involve adding a new interchange at Martin Luther King Jr. Parkway and a "quadrant" style intersection with Market Street.

 Even with the proposed improvements to Kerr Avenue, traffic projections indicate there is still a need for additional north-south connectivity and a road that can carry large volumes of traffic.